6 Reasons You're Spotting After Exercise When You're Not About to Get Your Period

 Advertisement

-Risk factors for uterine polyps include being perimenopausal or postmenopausal, having obesity, taking tamoxifen (medication for breast cancer) and taking hormone therapy to help manage symptoms of menopause, according to the Mayo Clinic.
+Risk factors for uterine polyps include being perimenopausal or postmenopausal, having obesity, taking tamoxifen (a medication for breast cancer) and taking hormone therapy to help manage symptoms of menopause, according to the Mayo Clinic.

-Fix it: Sometimes small polyps can clear up on their own over time.
-But in some cases, your gynecologist may recommend hormonal medications to reduce bleeding from a polyp or outpatient surgery to have the polyp removed, according to the Mayo Clinic.
+Small polyps may clear up on their own over time.
+But in some cases, your gynecologist might recommend hormonal medications to reduce bleeding from a polyp or outpatient surgery to have the polyp removed, according to the Mayo Clinic.

 2. You Have Very Low Body Fat